byunw/byunw.github.io/probability.md

 $$

-Let's solve a problem using the above definition.
+Let's solve a problem using the above definition!

 I roll a fair die.
 Let A be the event that the outcome is an odd number.
 Also let B be the event that the outcome is less than or equal to 3.
 What is P(A|B)?